 - you are unable to get in or out of your home

-The amount you receive will be assessed on your household income and any household savings over £6,000.
+The amount you receive will be assessed on your household income and any household savings.
+Certain disability benefits and savings below £6,000 will be ignored.
 The maximum grant payable is £36,000.
+Grants for disabled children are not means-tested.

 If you own your home, contact the housing department of your local council for more information.
 If you rent your home, contact your landlord.